novver/spikijs/README.md

 ### Automatic

-Best for Multi-Page Applications (MPA) or simple websites.
+Best for simple websites.
 Spiki scans the entire document for `s-data` attributes.

 **HTML:**